-Puns aside, it’s no small feat to find affordable car insurance in Michigan.
+Puns aside, it’s no small feat to find affordable auto insurance in Michigan.
 Even so, there is hope that new reforms will help lower costs statewide.
-Until then, there are ways to lower car insurance costs for Michigan drivers: exhaust discount programs, be strategic about the car you choose to purchase, and comparison shop as often as you can.
+Until then, there are ways to reduce auto insurance costs for Michigan drivers: exhaust discount programs, be strategic about the car you choose to purchase, and comparison shop as often as you can.

-Insurify can certainly help you get quick car insurance quotes online, even in the tough state of Michigan.
+Insurify can undoubtedly help you get quick auto insurance quotes online, even in the tough state of Michigan.
 Check out our insurance company review pages here to learn what customers think of insurance companies.